Busuanga, Palawan: History

 Oral tradition has it, that the entire island of Busuanga was once the realm of a Cuyonon datu named Datu Macanas.
-The island was once part of the four jurisdictions of Cuyonon datus with the other three being Datu Magbanua who reigned over Cuyo archipelago, Datu Cabaylo who had Taytay and surrounding islands and Datu Cabangon reigning over south of Taytay.
+The island was once part of the four jurisdictions of Cuyonon datus with the other three being Datu Magbanua who reigned over the Cuyo archipelago; Datu Cabaylo, who had Taytay; and surrounding islands and Datu Cabangon, who reigned over the south of Taytay.

 The town of Busuanga was created from the barrios of Concepcion, Salvacion, Busuanga, New Busuanga, Buluang, Quezon, Calawit, and Cheey of the town of Coron in 1950.

 Quezon was reinstated as a barangay in 2000.

 The history of Busuanga could well be said to date back as early as 3,000 B.C. at the time group of nomadic people were known to make such waves of immigration by way of land-bridges from the Asia mainland, some of which lagged and drifted along the Philippines Archipelago.
 Much later, the Malayans and Indonesians followed.
 For some thousands of years, they explored, discovered, utilized, and finally spread and populated the Philippines Island, presumably including the island of Busuanga.

-Accordingly, as early as the 9th century A.D., Chinese traders were known to transact business with the natives of the coastal regions of Calamianes, and referred to some places as “Pa-laoyu”, “Kia-ma-yan”, and “Pa-ki-nung”, meaning Palawan, Calamian, and Busuanga, respectively, as mentioned in their (Chinese) narratives.
+Accordingly, as early as the 9th century A.D., Chinese traders were known to transact business with the natives of the coastal regions of Calamianes, and referred to some places as "Pa-laoyu", "Kia-ma-yan", and "Pa-ki-nung", meaning Palawan, Calamian, and Busuanga, respectively, as mentioned in their (Chinese) narratives.

 In 1380, nearly a century and half before Christianity reached the Philippines, an Arab missionary from Mallaca, named Mahdu introduced Islam in Sulu.
 Through the next centuries the Islamic faith must have spread and secured a profound influence in the lives of the early Filipinos.
 Thus, our ancestors possessed dominantly an Islamic-pagan life and culture, long before the Spaniards came to the islands.

 Origin

-More than 3000 years before the conversion of Busuanga into a municipality in 1951, the name BUSUANGA was already attributed to the island.
-Actually the name is ascribed to that of a big river, the largest in the municipality (an average width of 100 meters; length is unknown), christened by the natives after the great calamitous upheaval in nature, handed down then by word of mouth to be a legend.
+More than 300 years before the conversion of Busuanga into a municipality in 1951, the name BUSUANGA was already attributed to the island.
+The name is ascribed to that of a big river, the largest in the municipality (an average width of 100 meters; length is unknown), christened by the natives after the great calamitous upheaval in nature, handed down then by word of mouth to be a legend.

 The legend

 According to the age-old legend, *a small limpid river with a narrow picturesque bank no bigger than a brook flow and runs southwards inland in a beautiful valley where people had their livelihood and seems to have always enough.
-Everyday the inhabitants make good spoils of the bounties of nature around, and lived a contented life.
+Every day, the inhabitants made good spoils of the bounties of nature around, and lived a contented life.
 Until on that one fateful day, a violent, strong storm raged and made a rampage of the whole island; and on five or fourteen consecutive days, dilute the place with heaviest rains and strongest winds to sweep the island.